 Ben looked at his uncle and chewed on his lip as he frowned back at him.
 He was still too tired and muddled to understand the frown wasn’t for him and he felt his lip trembling.
 Ethan silently cursed his clumsiness as he reached a hand to reassure the child.

-“Clare says you are hungry.”
+“Claire says you are hungry.”

 “Well, that’s always a good thing.”
 Ethan smiled at him as Ben yawned again.
 “Guess we should get some food into you before you fall asleep again.”

-Before he could ask, Clare was at his side with a bowl of warm porridge and a thick drizzle of honey.
+Before he could ask, Claire was at his side with a bowl of warm porridge and a thick drizzle of honey.
 It was a luxury that John Taylor had brought them a few weeks back when he’d found a wild bees nest.
-It was early for them to be making honey, but the old Indian knew some secrets that others did not and nobody was objecting as Ben slurped the porridge off the spoon Clare held out to him.
+It was early for them to be making honey, but the old Indian knew some secrets that others did not and nobody was objecting as Ben slurped the porridge off the spoon Claire held out to him.

 “When’s George gonna wake up?”